+Figure 13 – Provisioning - Independent ENUM Registry

-As depicted in Figure 12, the ENUM Tier 0/1 Registry can obtain data from all authorized Service Providers to enable routing data exchange for a functional IP Network to Network Interconnection service.
+As depicted in Figure 13, the ENUM Tier 0/1 Registry can obtain data from all authorized Service Providers to enable routing data exchange for a functional IP Network to Network Interconnection service.
 A Managed Shared Registration System (SRS) Service allows authorized Service Providers of Record to create, change, and/or modify ENUM domain name registrations in the Tier 0/1 Registry Database (1 and 1A).